-When Dimple Singh looks back at her journey, she does not see a straight road leading to social work.
+When Dimple looks back at her journey, she does not see a straight road leading to social work.
 Instead, she remembers a series of small encounters: moments that slowly transformed a curious law student into a community builder.

 Today, she is the co-founder of COHAS, the Community of Hope and Support, a youth-led organisation working in Delhi’s urban settlements.
 Through theatre, art, books, environmental initiatives, and community events, COHAS creates spaces where children and young people can learn, question, and grow beyond the confines of traditional classrooms.